-First polio case in Pakistan's Waziristan since Taliban banMay 6th, 2013 in Diseases, Conditions, Syndromes /
+First polio case in Pakistan's Waziristan since Taliban banMay 6, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A child has contracted polio for the first time in Pakistan's militant-infested tribal belt since the Taliban banned vaccinations a year ago, a UN official said Monday.